 You already know, more images on page increase overall page size affecting the site loading time.
 So, keeping an appropriate number of images per page is a better option.

-If you are using an e-commerce site, then it becomes critical where images are a crucial factor in the user engagement and conversion.
+If you are using an e-commerce site, then it becomes critical where images are a crucial factor in user engagement and conversion.
 Still, you can test how many the products are necessary to get maximum sales.

 Test User Experience